coderarjob/meghaos-x86/README.md

 ## Code coverage report

-You will find the report in build/coverage/report/index.html.
+You will find the report in `build/coverage/report/index.html`.

 ## Development Specifics

-Development is progressed in small increments.
+Development of each part/feature is done in small increments.
 They are tested and refined overtime.

 Stages:
 1. Development starts with few ideas and a runnable prototype is made.
 This is a stage of heavy